thomasteplick/geometricclassification-cpp/README.md

 The program is single-threaded.
 The geometric samples are processed in one for loop.
 Each axes and plane is also processed in a for loop.
 No attempt was made to use C++ concurrency methods such as thread, mutex, or condition variable to take advantage of the multi-core processor.
+That will be done in a follow-on program.
 </p>

 <p>